John atte Yate, 1332

 The earliest parish record is of the baptism on 25 Feb 1623 of Jane Yate, daughter of Thomas.
 Otherwise records are of the 1800s.

-We have been contacted by a descendant, now living in America, who note that they are ‘a descendant of the Yate/Yates family into America in the 1600’s.
+We have been contacted by a descendant, now living in America, who notes that they are ‘a descendant of the Yate/Yates family into America in the 1600’s.
 Most of the Yates family genealogy was first through “Baltimore Maryland” into Virginia, where my family was from.
 Then Kentucky, Tennessee, Illinois, and then into the western states’.

 Maryland was originally a Catholic colony and several Yate sons from Lyford emigrated there.